 - For divorced or separated parents, the custodial parent (the parent with whom the child resides for the most nights out of the year) can claim the credit even if the other parent has the right to claim the child as a dependent due to the divorce or separation agreement.

-- You can take the credit for the care of a disabled adult even if you cannot claim her as a dependent because she has too much gross income or because you or your spouse can be claimed as a dependent by someone else.
+- You can take the credit for the care of disabled adults even if you cannot claim them as a dependent because they have too much gross income or because you or your spouse can be claimed as a dependent by someone else.

 - If your spouse is a disabled adult, the IRS waives the requirement for him to have earned income.

-- If your spouse was a full-time student who attended college for at least five months out of the tax year, the IRS considers her to have earned income for each month that she was a full-time student.
+- If your spouse was a full-time student who attended college for at least five months out of the tax year, the IRS considers them to have earned income for each month that they were a full-time student.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

 And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.